jackfirth/racket-package-template/README.md

 3. Search and replace `jackfirth` with your GitHub username.

+4. rename main.scrbl to $PACKAGE-NAME.scrbl

-4. Delete the How To Use section and the Assumptions section of this README file and rewrite the summary at the top.
+5. Delete the How To Use section and the Assumptions section of this README file and rewrite the summary at the top.

 ## Assumptions